China raps more government bodies in spending probe

 It said Xinhua had sent five groups of officials on unapproved overseas trips, and had spent 1.37 million yuan ($220,000) it should not have on 15 cars.

-The Global Times, an influential and widely-read tabloid published by the People’s Daily, was criticised for spending 6.6 million yuan since 2009 on electrical equipment that bypassed the government procurement process.
+The Global Times, an influential and widely-read tabloid published by the People’s Daily, was criticized for spending 6.6 million yuan since 2009 on electrical equipment that bypassed the government procurement process.

 The People’s Daily itself drew fire for arranging meetings and entertaining guests in five-star hotels.